LineageOS/lineage_wiki/pages/faq.md

 ## Can you help me with _this_ mod/software?
  - We can't provide support for any third-party modifications or software since we don't maintain it.
  - Ask whoever provided it to you, because it's their work.

+## I have got _an error_, can you help me?
+ - Unfortunately, _an error_ is not descriptive enough for anyone to provide you any help or recommendations.
+ - Include as much information as possible, like the device used, the codename, the build you installed, the filenames, the actual error message(s), the steps (in the *official* instructions) you were on when you got stuck, etc.

+## I am having trouble with some tool/recovery that's not in the instructions
+ - We are glad to help you with everything *in* our instructions, but not anything _outside_ those instructions.
+ - "_x_ step in the instructions didn't work so I tried..." - We cannot stress enough that you should not deviate from the installation instructions.
+If you tried random things like switching to TWRP, flashing Magisk, etc., we cannot assist you, as you've introduced new uncontrolled variables.